Education & Activities

 The children are always provided with the materials and resources to make and create their own work independently and with the help of adults.
 They are encouraged to think, create and adapt their own designs and ideas to make artwork that is truly their own work.
 In addition, regular creative sessions provide the children with new ideas and skills for them to learn and use again in the future.
 We also encourage drama and creative role play by providing children with props and resources to support their own ideas.
 Each day the children participate in singing and rhyming activities and planned music sessions provide them with an opportunity to explore a range of musical instruments.

 The philosophy of Forest School is to encourage and inspire children through positive outdoor experiences.
-The children engage in motivating achievable tasks in a woodland environment where each participant has an opportunity to develop intrinsic motivation, sound emotional and social skills and develop self awareness.
-Children visit the woods within Hooke Court on a regular basis and, through play, learn about the natural environment, how to handle risks, use their own initiative to solve problems and cooperate with others.
+The children engage in motivating achievable tasks in an outdoor environment where each participant has an opportunity to develop intrinsic motivation, sound emotional and social skills and develop self awareness.
+Children visit the grounds within Hooke Court on a regular basis and, through play, learn about the natural environment, how to handle risks, use their own initiative to solve problems and cooperate with others.
 Forest School runs throughout the year, in all weathers.
 Children use tools, play, learn boundaries for behaviour, establish and grow in confidence, gain in self esteem and become self motivated.